Considerations for a lean-to greenhouse

 To allow the greenhouse to sit against the wall, it should be of a suitable height and sound condition to incorporate the aluminium structure.
 The site will also need to include a double skin dwarf wall for the aluminium structure sit on.
 Due to engineered precision, there is very little tolerance for our structures therefore, the base itself requires equally engineered foundations.
 Read more on our building works page.

-Planning permission may be required for your new greenhouse depending on a few factors:
+Planning permission may be required for your new bespoke lean to greenhouse depending on a few factors:

 - Whether the building or wall is listed